Pava-cloud/WriteC/SECURITY.md

 ## Reporting a Vulnerability

 If you see someone reusing my code without credit you can report them at my Discord @pavalp1.
-I will try and take it down.
+I will try and take it down as soon as possible or at least convince them to add proper credits.

+## Properly crediting me

+If you want to modify/use my code in public I want you to at least link the following: the repository in question, my name as well as my Discord tag.